BHAGAVAD GITA

 - Individual’s relationship with a living body or mind

-- The same relationship with the Supreme spirit (knower of all living minds and bodies)
+- The exact relationship with the Supreme spirit (knower of all living minds and bodies)

 Lord Krishna explains that every human is a combined collection of a field (Prakriti) and a field-knower (Purusha) – basically, a body/mind and a consciousness that resides within it.
 He also summarizes the two as: